Below are a few examples of how the registration fee is used.

 CRNBC offers valuable supports for practice.
-If you face a complex practice situation or have questions about your scope of practice, you can discuss your issue and options with a Nursing Practice Advisor or Consultant.
-We also have a library that's accessible online.
+If you face a complex practice situation or have questions about your scope of practice, you can discuss your issue and options with a Regulatory Nursing Practice Consultant.

 Read questions and answers based on questions we receive from nurses, and read our Nursing Matters newsletter to stay "in the know."

 In addition to Nursing Matters, we have newsletters tailored to different groups, such as nurse practitioners, certified practice RNs, and employers of RNs and NPs.